ibruhhim/TOD-2-Online-Game/README.md

 - **Fair Voting:** TOD 2 ensures fair play by not allowing players to vote for themselves.
 This ensures unbiased rating of the performances, making the game even more competitive and enjoyable.
 Voting buttons are greyed out for the player performing the dare or answering a truth.

 ![Animation3](https://github.com/IbrahimEllahi/TOD-2-Online-Game/assets/85767913/74aca59c-2440-4718-a404-a7e2d7f18477)
+(_Gif may contain glitched particle graphics, due to recording issues_)

 ## Recommendations